-As manufacturers of products that involve chemical processing it is of utmost importance that we respect the environment and take the environmental effect of our products and operations into account.
+As manufacturers of products that involve chemical processing, it is of utmost importance that we respect the environment and take the environmental effect of our products and operations into account.

 As a responsible business, the Board constantly considers the impact of the Company, its locations and products on the environment.
-The Company tries to make sustainable flooring and for this reason the Company is able to offer up to 20 year guarantees with many of its flooring products.
-The Board has always felt this to be important because of the environmental effect that the 'throw-away' culture has on the environment.
+The Company aims to make sustainable flooring and for this reason the Company is able to offer up to 20 year guarantees with a number of its flooring products.
+In 2022, the guarantee for some wall cladding products was increased from 20 to 30 years.
+The Board has always felt this to be important because of the effect that the 'throw-away' culture has on the environment.